 Introduction

-Monkeypox is a zoonotic viral disease caused by the Monkeypox virus (MPXV), a member of the genus Orthopoxvirus, family Poxviridae.
+Mpox (Monkeypox) is a zoonotic viral disease caused by the Monkeypox virus (MPXV), a member of the genus Orthopoxvirus, family Poxviridae.
 It exhibits structural and genetic similarities with the Variola virus, the causal agent of smallpox, leading to some overlapping clinical features.
-The disease was initially identified in laboratory monkeys in 1958 and was first documented in people in 1970 in the Democratic Republic of Congo (DRC).
+The disease was initially identified in laboratory monkeys in 1958 and was first documented in people in the year 1970 at Democratic Republic of Congo (DRC).
 The population that is immunologically naïve to orthopoxviruses has markedly risen due to the discontinuation of major smallpox vaccination programs [1,2] Since then, it has remained endemic in Central and West Africa, with periodic outbreaks globally.

 The population that is immunologically naïve to orthopoxviruses has markedly risen due to the discontinuation of major smallpox vaccination programs.
 As of September 01, 2024, 15 African countries have reported 3,900 confirmed cases of the disease.
 [3] The Democratic Republic of the Congo, Burundi, and Nigeria are the three countries with the highest case counts this year.
 Since the World Health Organization's declaration of a Public Health Emergency of International Concern (PHEIC) in 2022, India has reported 30 cases of Mpox.
 This declaration underscores the seriousness of the problem and advocates for comprehension of the disease's virology, transmission, clinical characteristics, and management approaches.